 So what would it look like to build a better version of you to exist in some alternate universe, and why should you if you're never going to go there?
 Well, for starters, I bet this version of you has learned some lessons that are really important, but not particularly relevant to the life you wound up living.
 I have some deep thoughts about being a parent, but circumstances suggest that's not a part of my future.
 Maybe there's a version of me out there that is a parent?
 There were certainly paths in my past I could've taken to make that more likely.
 What if when I learn a good parenting lesson here, I could just "send it" over to a version of me that could use some insight?

-For that to work, there'd need to be versions of me out there that were equipped and capable of receiving the lesson.
-So let's start with that.
 Let's daydream into existence that every version of us that branches out from right now is either in the branch that learns to use this tool, or the branch that decides it's too silly and forgets about it.
 That was pretty easy.
 But we can go a little further.
 I don't think any version of me that branches out from right here, right now, goes back to high school.
 But I can daydream a version of me that goes through high school, in a universe where time is offset such that alternate me is still actively living through high school while I'm in my mid 30's writing metaphysics advice on the internet.
 Extended enough, we can daydream versions of ourselves at every point of our lives, each of which has learned to use this tool one way or another.
 (It arrived to me much as an epiphany, perhaps it was being sent by an alternate me?
 More on that in a minute.)